Rud156/LightShot/README.md

 A game made for the [Brackeys Game Jam](https://itch.io/jam/brackeys) inspired by Mario with a small twist added for the theme **Light**.

 ## Objective:
 > Reach the door at the end of the level avoiding all enemies and weapons.
 Levels 1 and 2 introduce all game mechanics.
-The rest are were hell can break loose.
+The rest are were hell can break loose
+#### Try to get the highest score possible in each level.

 ## Controls:
 - A/D or Left/Right Arrow Keys to move